NREL/OpenStudio-ERI/docs/source/software_connection.rst

 - ``SystemLossesFraction``: Default is 0.14.
 System losses include soiling, shading, snow, mismatch, wiring, degradation, etc.

 If the PV system is a shared system (i.e., serving multiple dwelling units), it should be described using ``IsSharedSystem='true'``.
-In addition, the total output power of the system must be entered as ``MaxPowerOutput[@scope='multiple units']`` and the total number of bedrooms across all dwelling units must be entered as ``extension/NumberofBedroomsServed``.
+In addition, the total number of bedrooms across all dwelling units served by the system must be entered as ``extension/NumberofBedroomsServed``.
-The PV generation will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms in the building.
+PV generation will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms in the building.

 HPXML Appliances
 ----------------